Wangu-ndungu/Netflix-Listings-and-Ratings-Dashboard/README.md

-Created a highly interactive dashboard that visualizes nextfli shows and movies with their ratings, used azure maps too ;)
+Created a highly interactive dashboard that visualizes netflix shows and movies with their ratings, used azure maps too ;)